DreamExposure/DisCal-Discord-Bot/README.md

 ### Translation Guidelines

-We very much appreciate all of the translations we can get, but please follow the guidelines below so that we may ensure that we have high quality translations.
+We very much appreciate all the translations we can get, but please follow the guidelines below so that we may ensure that we have high quality translations.

 1. Please be fluent in the language you are translating to.
 We will ***NOT*** accept any translations that are made through Google Translate as it cannot tell statement context and we want to maintain high standards for the bot.
 2. The general JSON format is `"key": "value"`, which means that the "key" must remain the same in all files, so ***DO NOT*** change the key, only the values.